bonsai-rx/docs/articles/create-package.md

     ![Inspecting the package metadata](~/images/extensions-packagemetadata.png)

 2. Fill in or edit all the relevant metadata fields.
 These are critical to correctly communicate the provenance of your project to other users.
 Please pay special attention to `Title`, `Description`, `Authors`, `Copyright`, `PackageProjectUrl`, `PackageLicenseExpression`, `PackageIcon` and `PackageTags` to make sure that they correctly describe your project.
 Make sure that `Version` is correctly assigned in every new release to avoid problems during package updates.
-In order to make your project discoverable online through the Bonsai package manager, include a new field called `PackageType` and specify both `Dependency` and `BonsaiLibrary` as package types.
+In order to make your project discoverable through the Bonsai package manager, make sure to include the `PackageType` field and specify both `Dependency` and `BonsaiLibrary` as package types.

     > [!Tip]
     > Use version suffixes for sharing prerelease versions for testing, e.g. `0.1.0-alpha`.
 If a package version has a prerelease suffix, it will only be listed by the package manager if the checkbox "Include prerelease" is checked.